kratel/nyu_appsec_a2/README.md

 kubectl get pvc
 ```

-There should only be one volume called `postgres-pv-volume` and our claim shoud be bound to it.
+There should only be one volume called `postgres-pv-volume` and our claim should be bound to it.

-*Note: This won't break the behaviour of the app but you will lose all data upon restarting minikube.*
+*Note: This won't break the behaviour of the app but you will lose all data upon restarting minikube.
+If true persistence is wanted then storage classes are the way to go, or for local development you can mount a directory on your dev machine.*

 The third yaml belongs to the actual deployment.
 This is used to generate the deployment that will create our postgres pod.
 There is a lifecycle hook included here which is used to copy the initialization script we stored as a secret.
 It will copy it to the directory where the docker entrypoint will look in during startup.
 This is only executed once and won't be rerun if a database is detected.